-It is your responsibility to ensure the form is fully and accurately completed before it is submitted.
-The application form, stating the deadlines for submission, is available on the Authority website at; https://senior-secondary.scsa.wa.edu.au/syllabus-and-supportmaterials/english/english-as-an-additional-language-or-dialect.
-You should discuss your enrolment options with your year coordinator.
+It is your responsibility to ensure the online and/or paper application process is fully and accurately completed before it is submitted.
+The application form, stating the deadlines for submission, is available on the Authority website at; https://senior-secondary.scsa.wa.edu.au/syllabus-and-support-materials/english/english-as-an-additional-language-or-dialect.
+You should discuss your enrolment options with your subject selection counsellor or Associate Principal Senior School.